Nick Senzel Player Props: Reds vs. Rangers

-The Cincinnati Reds and Nick Senzel, who went 0-for-3 with an RBI last time out, take on Martin Perez and the Texas Rangers at Great American Ball Park, Tuesday at 6:40 PM ET.
+The Cincinnati Reds and Nick Senzel, who went 3-for-4 with two RBI last time in action, battle Jon Gray and the Texas Rangers at Great American Ball Park, Wednesday at 12:35 PM ET.

-In his previous game he had a hitless performance (0-for-3 with an RBI) against the Rangers.
+He had three hits (going 3-for-4 with two RBI) in his most recent appearance against the Rangers.

 Nick Senzel Game Info & Props vs. the Rangers